 Writing a strong mission statement allows you to explain your goals and values to the public in a clear and concise way, and you can translate big, broad ideas into a specific, actionable phrase.

 It is also a crucial step on the administrative side.
 The IRS will review it when you apply for tax-exempt status or any other IRS classification, and you will need it handy for the registration process as well!

 A mission statement will serve as a guiding light for your new nonprofit.
 It is a foundational tool that defines what your nonprofit will do and how you are different from other organizations.

 It can also provide your new organization with a framework that will help you clarify your purpose and determine your direction by reminding you of what is most important to focus on.
 If it isn’t a part of your mission statement, it shouldn’t be a priority.

 In the long-term, a strong mission statement will help define the future and success of your nonprofit.
-Donors, members, volunteers or anyone else interested in your organization will look for your mission statement on your website, fundraising materials, annual reports, and so on.
+Donors, members, volunteers, or anyone else interested in your organization will look for your mission statement on your website, business plan, fundraising materials, annual reports, and so on.
 This will help reassure them of what you do and why they should participate.